New Orleans French Bread Pizza

 Skillet Cornbread Pizza

 You get a good little crunch off the cornbread if you let it get good and browned (not burned!) on the sides and bottom.
+I think these are rather fun to eat.
+And they’re mighty easy to make.
 Skillet cornbread pizza is a really tasty alternative to boring frozen pizza night!

 Also try my pizza skillet bake.